janhesters/french-house-stack/README.md

 When a user signs out, you delete the `UserAuthSession` and clear the session cookie.

+### Payments with Stripe

+The French House Stack comes with a basic Stripe integration.
+You can find the implementation in `app/features/billing`.

+You'll need to configure your Stripe account by setting the `STRIPE_SECRET_KEY` environment variable and your webhook secret.
+You can find these values in your Stripe dashboard.

 ### ShadcnUI & Custom Components

 ShadcnUI is configured in the "New York" setting, but it uses icons from